The Ultimate Guide to Credit Cards

 Use Your First Card Wisely to Build Positive Credit History

-Once you get your first credit card, you’re on your way to building a credit score that will follow you for the rest of your life.
+Once you have your first credit card, you’re starting a journey to build a credit score that will be with you throughout your life.

 That’s an ominous consideration, but the difference between a credit score of 670 or less and one near 800 can mean saving thousands of dollars on loans, getting offers for better credit cards with better rewards, and even being approved for a cellphone contract or an apartment lease.

-Doing many of the things we’ve talked about here, including paying bills on time and in full each month, not using more than 30% of your credit limit, and checking your credit report once a year, should get you on the road to building a positive credit history.
+By doing the things we’ve discussed here, like paying your bills promptly and in full each month, keeping your credit usage under 30%, and checking your credit report annually, you’ll be well on your way to building a strong credit history.

 Advertiser Disclosure